Faculty and Staff

 Aaron Anderson grew up in Utah and graduated from high school in a remote village off the coast of Alaska, where his family moved to work and teach at the school.
 As a youth, Mr. Anderson earned the rank of Eagle Scout from the Boy Scouts of America.
 As a young man, he served a two-year mission to our nation’s capital.
 He then returned to Alaska and continued his commitment to service as a patrolman with a small-town police department.
 Later, he returned to Utah where he worked as a lead developmentalist with disabled adults for a decade and a half.

 After completing his bachelor’s degree in elementary and special education, he returned to his high school alma mater and worked as a special education teacher.
 The crowning personal event of this period was meeting his wife, Jandy Anderson.
 Mr. Anderson has run a two-room schoolhouse, been a K-12 assistant principal, and served as the principal of an elementary school.
 He also possesses a master’s degree in special education and a certificate of advanced graduate studies in educational leadership.
+At Idaho Novus Classical Academy, he has served as the Special Education Coordinator and a substitute bus driver since the founding year.

 Mrs. Danielle Frederick